 What to do:

-- Remove wheels or adjustable feet
+- Remove wheels or adjustable feet if your frame has a base crossbar

 - Test stability

-Option 3: Chair Mat
+Option 3: Chair Mat or Hard Floor Protector

-- Wobble at lowest height (not just standing height)
+- Wobble at sitting height (lowest setting)

-- Frame visibly flexes
+- Frame visibly bends or flexes

-Desk Designs Most Prone to Wobble
+Desk Designs and Wobble Risk

 | Design | Wobble Risk | Why |